MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 **`tags`** - **Tags**<br>
 `string`.
 Optional.
 Use when `command = build || command = push || command = buildAndPush`.
 Default value: `$(Build.BuildId)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies a list of tags on separate lines.
+Specifies a list of comma-separated tags.
 These tags are used in `build`, `push` and `buildAndPush` commands.
 <!-- :::editable-content-end::: -->
 <br>